atomjack/plugbotapi/README.md

 Removes a DJ from the booth or wait list by passing that user's id.

-### moderateBanUser: (userid, [duration], [callback])
+### moderateBanUser: (userid, [reason], [duration], [callback])

 Bans a user from the room.

+Reason is a string describing why the user is banned (but not really needed).

 If the bot is only a bouncer, permanent bans are not available.
 Specify the duration with one of the following constants:

 * API.BAN.HOUR
 * API.BAN.DAY